Krazubu/USB-CDC-for-MyCloud/README.md

 # USB-CDC-for-MyCloud

-This driver allows you to use serial USB devices on some MyCloud devices.<br>
+This app contains the driver that allows you to use serial USB devices on some MyCloud devices.<br>
-This is the USB CDC-ACM Driver from linux kernel 4.14.22, compiled for intel based MyCloud devices under OS 5 version 5.26.119.<br>
+This is the USB CDC-ACM Driver from linux kernel 4.14.22, compiled for intel based MyCloud devices under OS 5 version 5.26.119, then packaged as an app.<br>
-It was built using toolchain : WDMyCloud_PR4100_GPL_v5.26.119_20221229.tar.gz, available on this page : https://support-en.wd.com/app/products/product-detailweb/p/139
+It was built using toolchain WDMyCloud_PR4100_GPL_v5.26.119_20221229, available on this page : https://support-en.wd.com/app/products/product-detailweb/p/139
+Source structure for app packaging was borrowed from https://github.com/hashashin/mycloudapps/tree/master/cdc-acm

 It is provided for : PR4100, PR2100, DL4100, DL2100 (tested only with MyCloud PR4100).<br>
 It will NOT work with : EX4100, EX2100, EX4, EX2 Ultra, EX2, Mirror Gen2, Mirror, My Cloud 2.xx, My Cloud 04.xx.<br>
 It could probably be compiled for ARM too with little effort, but I haven't tried so far as I don't have such hardware.<br>
-More infos on various models here https://support-en.wd.com/app/answers/detailweb/a_id/19649/~/my-cloud%3A-differences-between-models
+More infos on various models here https://support-en.wd.com/app/answers/detailweb/a_id/19649/~/my-cloud%3A-differences-between-models<br>
+I also provide the kernel module alone, it should work equally for PR4100, PR2100, DL4100 and DL2100.

 ## How to use
 Download the file corresponding to your device.<br>